urbanjost/M_draw/README.md

 ## UNIT TESTS

 There are no automated unit tests per-se.
-Running the example programs and demo programs ensures the library.
+Running the example programs and demo programs ensures the library is functioning.